 - 3.10.
 Additional provisions for vehicles employing engine shut off strategies. - 3.10.1.
 Driving cycle - 3.10.1.1.
 Autonomous engine restarts commanded by the engine control system following an engine stall may be considered a new driving cycle or a continuation of the existing driving cycle. - 4.
 Requirements relating to the type approval of on-board diagnostic systems - 4.1.
-A manufacturer may request to the Type Approval Authority that an OBD system be accepted for type approval even though the system contains one or more deficiencies such that the specific requirements of this annex are not fully met. - 4.2.
-In considering the request, the Type Approval Authority shall determine whether compliance with the requirements of this annex is infeasible or unreasonable.
+A manufacturer may request to the Type Approval Authority that an OBD system be accepted for type approval even though the system contains one or more deficiencies such that the specific requirements of this annex are not fully met.
+The Type Approval Authority may approve up to two separate components or systems with one or more deficiencies.